 Unfortunately there’s another setback here.
 Unlike those listed above the account can only be opened via a physical Barclay’s branch (remember those?), or via telephone.
 You must be aged at least 18 years old, resident in the UK and you will need a Barclays sterling current account.
 Barclays Basic Current Account Holders are not eligible to open a currency account.

 N26 is a Germany based digital account that previously operated in the UK.
 It would have been amongst our top picks but it withdrew from the UK market in part due to Brexit, more likely due to the huge competition in the UK market.

-Despite that, the digital account is still one of the best for Expats, or those that are able to sign up using a foreign address (though the address isn’t checked).
+Despite that, the digital account is still one of the best for Expats, or those that are able to sign up using a foreign address.
 Since it’s unavailable to the majority of the UK population though, we’ll just direct you to their website below for more information.

 N26 was recently voted best bank in the world by Forbes Magazine.
 Take from that what you will.
 We’ve tested it, and it works well.